A Study of Bounces Across Six Major Market Corrections

 Is this a Potential Bear Market Bottom or Temporary Bounce?

 The SPX reached $4835, very close to the $4800 target highlighted in previous analyses that raised warnings based on Elliott Wave and Fibonacci projections.
 For access, click here.
-This target was anticipated, aligning with typical patterns observed during past bear markets, including those of 2022, 2000, and even 1987.
+This target was anticipated since December, in the middle of the euphoria, aligning with typical patterns observed during past bear markets, including those of 2022, 2000, and even 1987.
 Today’s analysis focuses on navigating bear markets and anticipating their rallies, emphasizing that profit opportunities exist even within downtrends with the appropriate mindset and technical strategy.

 The question remains: is the bottom in?
 Is today’s rally the validation of a major bottom?
 The current market exhibits unique characteristics compared to others.
 It's self-inflicted, yet it has unfolded with remarkable speed, breaking numerous technical levels and consequently inflicting significant damage on the price action structure.
-The bounce today was constructive, but it still has to cross a key threshold studied below with evidence from six major corrections.
+The bounce today was constructive, it came from below the Bollinger band and oscillators are extremely oversold, suggesting a bottom is in.
+Price action has to cross a key threshold studied below with evidence from six major corrections.

-Last Saturday, using the weekly Support and Resistance levels, this diagram outlining the expected price action was shared with premium subscribers, presenting three distinct scenarios, all pointing towards a lower low.
-Once again, the price action unfolded with exceptional speed, completing the bearish move by Tuesday, but including the bullish move today.
+Last Saturday, using the weekly Support and Resistance levels, this diagram outlining the expected price action was shared with premium subscribers LAST SATURDAY, presenting three distinct scenarios, all pointing towards a lower low.
+Once again, the price action unfolded with exceptional speed reaching the bearish target, completing the down move by Tuesday, and including the bullish move today.